Menu

 Web Services Librarian

-Areas of expertise: Collection Development, Instruction, Reference, Web Development
+Areas of expertise: Collection Development, Digital Scholarship, Instruction, Reference, Web Development, DEI/Inclusive Excellence, Unionization, library scholarship

 Professional background: I spent 20+ years as a reference/instruction/collection development faculty librarian at a small private college prior to my current role as in web development at a medium-sized public university.
 My current role also includes leadership in the libraries Diversity, Equity, and Inclusion efforts.
 I expect I can offer general early-career advice, as well as perspectives on making big job changes.
-In addition to the specific areas of reference, collections, instruction, web development and DEI, I think I have a pretty good understanding of academic libraries as workplaces. and can help develop a person's preparedness to meet their employers goals and find their own professional niche.
-I have done some informal librarian mentoring in the past, and have been doing more “organized” mentoring through ALAO and ALA in the past year.
+In addition to the specific areas of reference, collections, instruction, web development and DEI, I think I have a pretty good understanding of academic libraries as workplaces, and can help develop a person's preparedness to meet their employers goals and find their own professional niche.
+I have some experience with digital scholarship on both library-based and non-library projects.
+Recently, I have also been involved in unionization efforts in our library and am beginning to have an understanding of the role that can play in library workplaces.
+I have done some informal librarian mentoring in the past, and have been doing more “organized” mentoring through ALAO and ALA in the past two years.

 What motivates you to serve as a mentor?
 I'd hope for a mentee to cultivate their strengths and become more confident in their abilities; to expand their professional network and to develop some ideas about how they want to invest their time and energy in the profession, and how they might overcome any obstacles they face.
-Having been around the profession for a long time, I have found that mentoring helps keep me in touch with the ways newer librarians see the profession.
-In any area of life, I know that I have a lot to learn from people with a fresher perspective, newer training, etc, and I'd hope to expand my own ways of looking at the profession by learning from my colleagues.
+Everyone is going to bring their own interests and aptitudes, and I hope that our mentoring relationship will help them to focus on how they can grow professionally.

 Krista McDonald